Ptujec/LaunchBar/Accordance-Actions/README.md

 # LaunchBar Browser Actions
 These actions require [Accordance Bible Software](https://www.accordancebible.com/).
 There is also a post related to these in the [Accordance Forums](https://forums.accordancebible.com/topic/5191-launchbar-scripts/).
+The original AppleScripts/Automator Workflows were developed by [Joe Weaks](http://macbiblioblog.blogspot.com/search/label/accordance).

 In order to make display and paste actions work properly it is suggested to set up citation settings like this in Accordcance: